OrionReed/orionreed.com/src/posts/qrtp.md

 10abc123|1.56
 ```

-Writing these optimized encodings by hand can be a pain when the layout keeps changing, so I wrote a small `codec` utility with a tiny DSL which infers types and compacts the data as much as possible, removing redundant delimiters, creating smaller alphabets for enums and so on...
-Existing solutions like [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) are great for some, but I wanted a string I could feasably debug[^1]
+Writing these optimized encodings by hand can be a pain when the layout keeps changing, so I wrote a small `codec` utility with a tiny DSL which infers types and compacts the data as much as possible, removing redundant delimiters, creating smaller alphabets for enums and so on… Existing solutions like [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) are great for some, but I wanted a string I could feasibly debug[^1]

 [^1]: I also didn't want a heavy dependency.
 If someone knows of a small and robust data packer which uses strings I would love to know about it!